Strongly universal string hashing is fast: Experiments

 \subsection{Hardware-supported carry-less multiplications are not fast enough}

 Intel reports a throughput of one carry-less product every 8~cycles~\citep{inteloptimization} on a processor such as the Intel Core i7-2600.
-Consider \textsc{GF Multilinear-MH}: it uses one carry-less multiplication for every two 32-bit characters.
+Consider \textsc{GF Multilinear-HM}: it uses one carry-less multiplication for every two 32-bit characters.
 Hence, it requires at least 4~cycles to process each character.
-Hence, in the best scenario possible, \textsc{GF Multilinear-MH} will be four times slower than \textsc{Multilinear-MH} which requires only 1.1~cycles per 32-bit character ( 0.28~cycle per byte).
+Therefore, in the best scenario possible, \textsc{GF Multilinear-HM} will be almost four times slower than \textsc{Multilinear-HM} which requires only 1.1~cycles per 32-bit character (0.28~cycle per byte).